xtineburrough/womensWork/README.md

 # Install
 Download the bundle of images in the womensWork.zip file, and expand the file to see the folder of images.
 On your computer, choose your favorite photo-based screensaver theme and direct the file path to this folder which contains the Women's Work is (Screen) Saved image set.
 For instance, on MacOS, choose the Apple menu > System Preferences > Desktop & Screensaver.
 My favorite theme for viewing this work is MacOS' Vintage Prints.

+# Exhibitions
+Women's Work is (Screen) Saved has been exhibited in the following places, mostly as a video that documents the screensaver, https://vimeo.com/xtineburrough/womenswork:
+* April 2022 Projected outdoors for Aurora's Video Art Nights festival, Dallas, Texas
+* May 2022  Played on screen in the Electronic Literature Organization's Exhibition, Como, Italy
+* Forthcoming, November 2022 Played on screen in the Ammerman Center for Arts and Technology 17th Biennial Symposium, Connecticut College